justisg/DH150-JustisG/README.md

 ![The Salty Marshmallow Search](./TSM-search.png)

 This website has a large problem with typos in the search bar.
-As seen in the above image, when a word is mispelled by one letter, no recipes or suggestions appear.
+As seen in the above image, when a word is misspelled by one letter, no recipes or suggestions appear.
 **Severity Rating**: 3/3

 #6: Recognition Rather than Recall